wazuh/wazuh-documentation/source/user-manual/kibana-app/index.rst

 .. meta::
   :description: Find information about the Wazuh Kibana app, its different features, configuration reference and how to troubleshoot some of the most common problems.

 The Wazuh Kibana plugin allows the user to visualize and analyze Wazuh alerts stored in Elasticsearch and provides control over the Wazuh environment conveniently.
 It integrates with the Wazuh API to retrieve information about the Wazuh managers and the Wazuh agents configuration, logs, ruleset, groups, and more.
-The collected security events can be presented in the form of the PDF reports.
+The collected security events can be presented as PDF reports.

 The installation process of the Wazuh Kibana plugin is described in the Elastic Stack installation section for :ref:`RPM <install_kibana_app_rpm>` and :ref:`Debian <install_kibana_app_deb>` systems.
 It is available in Kibana under the Wazuh logo icon situated on the left side menu.